jonlpersson/ed-latimore/site/_posts/2022-01-07-the-4-most-important-qualities-of-a-good-teacher.md

 {% include widgets/summary.html id="5-Pillars-Of-Learning-Mastery" %}

-## 3) Good teachers let their students learn from their own mistakes
+## 3) Good teachers let their students learn from their own mistakes&nbsp;

 Here’s what my tutoring student said:

-*"You never treated me like I was stupid, even if I asked stupid questions.
-And if I told you that I had a stupid question, you always told me that it probably wasn’t stupid."*
+*“You never treated me like I was stupid, even if I asked stupid questions.
+And if I told you that I had a stupid question, you always told me that it probably wasn’t stupid.”*

 Few things are worse than a teacher who makes a student feel like their question is “stupid”.
-If a student has a question, it’s for one of two reasons: intellectual curiosity on their part, or poor explanation on the teacher's part.
+If a student has a question, it’s for one of two reasons: intellectual curiosity on their part, or poor explanation on the teacher’s part.
 The former should be fostered and the latter should be fixed.

 The learning environment you create as a teacher is just as important as your mastery of the subject.
 Above all, students should feel comfortable making mistakes and asking for clarity.